tomooda/Selphie/README.md

 # Selphie
-A simple window-wise and morph/wise screenshot maker for Pharo 12
+A simple window-wise and morph-wise screenshot maker for Pharo 12

 ## Install